 Welsh Board

-The Board consists of an elected member of Council, six elected Consultant members an elected Staff and Associate Specialist (SAS), a trainee and the College RAA for Wales.
+The Board consists of an elected member of Council, six elected Consultant members, an elected Specialty, Associate Specialist and Specialist (SAS) Doctor, a trainee and the College RAA for Wales.
 It also comprises a representative from the following:

 • the Welsh Intensive Care Regional Advisers